Trump Lawyer Cohen To Tell Congress Trump’s A ‘Racist’ And A ‘Conman,’ According To Prepared Remarks

 Of course, Cohen has had his credibility called into question before this.
 He was caught up in the investigation by special counsel Robert Mueller as well as a separate prosecution in the southern district of New York, and he pleaded guilty last year of lying to Congress and to various financial crimes and campaign finance violations.

 Indeed, attacking Cohen’s credibility appears to be the angle the White House is taking in advance of the hearing.
-Presidential spokeswoman Sarah Huckabee Sanders calling it “laughable” that anyone should listen to a “convicted liar” like Cohen, and saying that it’s “pathetic” that Congress has even invited him to testify.
+Presidential spokeswoman Sarah Huckabee Sanders called it “laughable” that anyone should listen to a “convicted liar” like Cohen and said that it’s “pathetic” that Congress has even invited him to testify.

 Cohen took the offensive on the credibility question however, and in his statement addressed the fact that many might attack his truthfulness.